-While I understand that I can always learn something from anyone, I make all major life decisions on my own, and uninfluenced.
+While I understand that I can always learn something from anyone, I make all major life decisions on my own, and uninfluenced [unless by the guidance of my spirit guides].
 With the understanding that since I am the only person on this physical earth who can see my full vision, then I am the only one who is equipped to weigh out all of the necessary factors.

 Beyond societal pressures though, there are also peer pressures that hold some back from living life for themselves.
-Today, it's easy to end up on your ex-boyfriends, homeboy's, girlfriend's, best friend's page and envying the highlight reel of her life on social media.
-Or if not envying, being comparative, and wishing your life mirrored hers.
+Today, it's easy to end up on your ex-boyfriends, homeboy's, girlfriend's, best friend's page and envying the highlight reel of their life on social media.
+Or if not envying, being comparative, and wishing your life mirrored theirs.

-You have to live life for you, because what's the point of breathing if you aren't?
-People will always have something to say, but you can't dare let their insecurities hold you back from being your best self.
+You have to live life for you.
+People will always have something to say, but you can't dare let their insecurities and projections hold you back from being your best self.
 I always say that there are three types of people in this world: those who do, those who watch, and those who sit on the sideline and talk shit about those who are doing, without doing a damn thing themselves.
-Now, are you really going to let something who isn't doing shit holding you back?
+Now, are you really going to let something who isn't doing shit hold you back?

 Once you start living your life for you, you can align yourself with and walk in your purpose.
-As Black women, and I know I say this often, but we deserve to live free.
+As Black Womxn, and I know I say this often, but we deserve to live free.
 Free of restriction, judgement, and limited thinking.
-Live life for you, sis!
+Live life for you, continue to heed the call!